Healing Through Movement & Nutrition

 Psychological Support

-Addresses depression, anxiety, emotional adjustment through counseling, support groups, and coping strategies for patients and families.
+Addresses emotional health through counseling and support groups for patients and families.

 Stroke Recovery Timeline